thewebplatform/polymer-codelab-Devfest2014/README.md

 - **Sponsors** [*The Web Platform Podcast*](http://thewebplatform.libsyn.com)

 ### Summary
 This Code Lab is based on [Eric Bidelman](https://twitter.com/ebidel)'s [SPA Tutorial](https://www.polymer-project.org/articles/spa.html) on the Polymer Project web application.
 In this code lab, you will create a single page application from a skeleton application using Web Components & Polymer.
+The application itself will be a basic wiki with information about Web Components & Resources.

 ### READ BEFORE YOU ATTEND!!!
 Before attending this codelab you will need to do some preparation and have some basic knowledge in a few technologies.